piscada/create-build-info/README.md

   Specifies the name of the artifact that will be uploaded.
 This artifact will contain the generated `buildInfo.json`, `CHANGELOG.md`, and `version.inc` files.

 - **`push-changelog`** (`boolean`, _optional_):
-  Determines whether the action should commit and push the updated `CHANGELOG.md` back to the repository.
+  Determines whether the action should commit and push the updated `CHANGELOG.md`, `version.inc`, and `buildInfo.json` back to the repository.
 Set to `true` to enable this feature.
 Defaults to `false`.

 ## Outputs